On Optimal Regularization Parameters via Bilevel Learning: Proof of the main results

 where $\alpha\to\tilde\alpha_+$ denotes the right-hand limit. \end{definition}

-We remark that the we allow infinite limits in the above definition and so the upper right Dini derivative is always well defined.
-Dini derivatives follow some standard calculus rules and generalisations of the mean value theorem and Rolle's theorem can be stated \cite{ AnsariQamrulHasan.2014Gcnv, GiorgiG,Kannan1996}.
+We remark that we allow infinite limits in the above definition and so the upper right Dini derivative is always well defined.
+Dini derivatives follow some standard calculus rules and generalizations of the mean value theorem and Rolle's theorem can be stated~\cite{ AnsariQamrulHasan.2014Gcnv, GiorgiG,Kannan1996}.

+For clarity, we state precisely what we mean for a point to be a local minimum.